civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 2007-03-01 (Revision 693)
 Added:    Hostile terrain healthpoint cost is now based on barbarian risk.
-Fixed:    SpawnBarbarian code for entrenched units that can spawnbarbarians.
+Fixed:    SpawnBarbarian code for entrenched units that can spawn Barbarians.
 Added:    New userprofile option to show civflags under the player color flag.
 Fixed:    Civ flags moved below player color flag.
 Added:    TerraformOcean button in tile bank.
 This allows modders to use